Generic Name: etanercept (ee-TAN-er-sept)

 - Before you use etanercept, discuss your vaccination history with your doctor to be sure that you are up to date on vaccinations.

-- Do not receive a live vaccine (eg, measles, mumps) while you are taking etanercept.
+- Do not receive a live vaccine (eg, measles, mumps) or treatment with a weakened bacteria (eg, BCG for bladder cancer) while you are taking etanercept.
 Talk with your doctor before you receive any vaccine.

 - It may take several weeks for etanercept to work.
 Do not stop using etanercept without checking with your doctor.